OnionIoT/documentation/docs/one-wire-devices.md

 title: One-Wire Devices
 ---

-One-wire devices including but not limited to temperature loggers, battery monitors, humidity sensors, voltage and current sensors can be used with a wide range of controllers and processors in the Omega2 family of modules through One-wire communication protocol.
+One-wire devices including but not limited to temperature loggers, battery monitors, humidity sensors, voltage and current sensors can be used with the Omega2 family of modules through One-wire communication protocol.

 Let’s get started 🚀